 This itinerary flies into Bali Denpasar and departs at the end from Lombok – simply because flying is much more convenient and reliable than getting a boat between the islands (which often run depending on the weather and there is sometimes only one per day).

-Before you go to Bali & the Gili Islands
+Bali & the Gili Islands – Know before you go

 Brits get 30 days visa to Indonesia free upon entry into the country.
-Check in your govt website for more info.
+Check on your government website for more info.

 The currency in Bali & the Gili Islands is the Indonesian Rupiah.
 You’ll go to a cash point and come back feeling a millionaire when you’ve only got about £50 on you!
 100,000 rupiah is around £5.35 GBP/ 6.00€ EUR/ $7.00 USD at the time of writing.